 Across the world, in countless churches and in many languages, Orthodox Christians proclaim the greeting of Pascha and its confident response, "Indeed He is Risen!"
 This day also marks the beginning of the period during which we sing joyous words to the Mother of God: "The angel cried to the Lady full of grace, 'Rejoice, O Pure Virgin!
 Again I say, rejoice.
 Your Son is risen from His three days in the tomb.
 With Himself He has raised all the dead.
 Rejoice, rejoice all ye people!' "

 These words of the hymn establish the communion between Christ, His mother the Theotokos, and us His people.
 They remind us that Mary rejoices in a special way: as a loving mother.
 After the anguish of seeing her Son suffer and die, He has risen in triumph over death.
 We, His people, rejoice because as He rose He raised us all from the final power of death.
 Of course, Mary too is one of "the people" because like the rest of us she stands in need of salvation.
 But she is also the one and only Birthgiver of God.

-In the centuries following the Resurrection, the Orthodox Church would acknowledge this communion between Christ, His mother, and us in many ways.
-One example comes when we commemorate the Icon of the Life-Giving Spring.
+In the centuries following the Resurrection, the Orthodox Church acknowledged this communion between Christ, His mother, and us in many ways.
+One example is the commemoration of the the Icon of the Life-Giving Spring.